Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 Translating track-based information for use on public roads might seem ludicrous at first but MotoVid doesn't promote squid behavior of any kind.
 Their message is quite the opposite, actually.
 Remember, it's not what we do ... it's how and why we do it.

-Performance maximizing techniques can be applied to make motorcycling safer.
+Riders can apply performance-maximizing techniques to make motorcycling safer.
 Believe it or not, safety is the highest priority at any race track worth riding and MotoVid's teachings reflect that.
 Practicing their methods in a closed-course setting adds to our arsenal of public riding solutions.

 For example ...